The Kurdish question: Erdogan’s 2+1 strategy avril 8, 2013

 Ibrahim Kalin *

-Posted by Acturca in Turquie-UE.Tags: EU membership, Ibrahim Kalin, Turkey, Turkey-EU
+Posted by Acturca in Turkey-EU / Turquie-UE.Tags: EU membership, Ibrahim Kalin, Turkey, Turkey-EU

 add a comment